fricciardi/datetime2/docs/base_classes.rst

    than 0 and less than 1.
 The resulting value for ``to_utc`` must be equal or greater than -1 and less or equal to 1.
 A :exc:`ValueError` exception is raised if the resulting value are outside these ranges.
-A :exc:`TypeError` exception is raised if the argument type is not one of the accepted types or the tuple argument is invalid (e.g. it does not have two values or the denominator value is 0).
+A :exc:`TypeError` exception is raised if the type of any argument is not one of the accepted types.
+A :exc:`ZeroDivisionError` exception is raised if the denominator is 0.

 .. classmethod:: Time.now(to_utc=None)